mrscotttt/product-spring/README.md

-# Product Management API
+# Users API

-A production-grade Spring Boot REST API for product management, implemented as a bank coding interview project.
+A simple Spring Boot REST API for user management using JDBC with H2 in-memory database.

 ---